 • The family has challenging or complex needs, including where families are experiencing challenging situations, and other approved childcare services are not able to meet the needs of the child or the family

-Continued eligibility for In Home Care is assessed every six months.
-This is a requirement of the funding agreement with Department of Education, Employment and Workplace Relations (DEEWR)
+Continued eligibility for In Home Care is assessed every three months through the In Home Care Support Agency.
+This is a requirement of the funding agreement with Department of Education Skills and Employment – In Home Care.

 What Areas Are Covered?

 We currently have In Home Care Educators throughout the Northern Rivers area from Tweed Heads to Lismore, Queensland and Gold Coast.